Investigating the availability of information as well as

 is the probability of the event within the space of possible events.

-A string like has then the probability
+has then the probability

 (decimal 0.125), because the string